ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

-# Start A Validator With 1-Command
+# Start a Validator with 1-command

 This page will guide you to start your own Avalanche Validator through Avalanche-CLI with only 1 command!